-In a few weeks, Easter will be over.
-Then it will be time to follow up on the guests and CEOs (Christmas and Easter Only) who came.
+Easter is over.
+It’s time to follow up on the guests and CEOs (Christmas and Easter Only) who came.
 The goal is to help them take a step toward becoming consistent attendees.

-Here are six ways to help them get started.
+Here are six ways to do Easter follow-up.

 This is the best thing you can do, in my opinion.
 If we spent more time up front making people feel welcome, we wouldn’t have to spend as much time afterward trying to get them to come back.
 If people have a bad experience, it doesn’t matter how many times you call them or write them, they are not going to come back.
 Meet and exceed their expectations on their first visit.
 Create irresistible environments and they will return.
 This includes everything from parking to directional signage to children’s ministry to greeters to worship and more.